sanath95/Document-Knowledge-Base-with-Source-Grounding/README.md

     class Start,StopRephrase,StopGuardrail,StopResult terminal
 ```

-- ``FastAPI`` validates requests and exposes the `POST /query` endpoint.
+- `FastAPI` validates requests and exposes the `POST /query` endpoint.
-- ``LangGraph`` provides stateful orchestration and coordinates the workflow.
-Conversation state is checkpointed in `SQLite`.
+- `LangGraph` orchestrates the workflow and checkpoints conversation state in `SQLite`.
-- **Query contextualization** uses recent conversation history to rewrite each request as a standalone document query, resolving references, omitted subjects, comparisons, and constraints.
+- **Query resolution** uses the original query unchanged on the first turn.
+On follow-up turns, a tool-free contextualizer uses recent history to produce a standalone query.
-- **Safety classification** evaluates the resolved query in its conversational context and routes unsafe requests to a guardrail response before retrieval or answer generation.
+- **Safety classification** evaluates the original and resolved queries in their recent conversational context.
+Unsafe requests and classifier failures stop before retrieval and answer generation.
-- **Agentic RAG** is implemented with a ``Pydantic AI`` tool-calling agent.
-It plans focused searches, rewrites retrieval queries, evaluates the returned evidence, and can search again before producing an answer grounded only in the documents.
+- **Agentic RAG** uses a `Pydantic AI` tool-calling agent.
+The resolved query seeds the agent, which derives focused retrieval queries, evaluates the returned evidence, and can search again before answering.
 - **Multilingual hybrid retrieval** builds a stronger evidence set through four stages:

     1. Dense search in ChromaDB finds semantically related passages even when the wording differs.
-    2. ``BM25`` sparse search finds exact terms, names, and identifiers.
+    2. `BM25` sparse search finds exact terms, names, and identifiers.
-    3. ``Reciprocal Rank Fusion`` combines both ranked lists without normalizing their scores.
+    3. `Reciprocal Rank Fusion` combines both ranked lists without normalizing their scores.
     4. The multilingual `cross-encoder/mmarco-mMiniLMv2-L12-H384-v1` model jointly scores each query-document pair and reranks the candidates.

-- **Answer validation** checks two independent boolean outcomes: whether the answer is faithful to the evidence and whether the retrieved context is sufficient to answer the query.
-It also provides reasoning when the evaluation is false.
+- **Answer validation** applies two separate Boolean checks: whether the answer is faithful to the evidence and whether the retrieved context is sufficient for the query.
+A reason is returned for each failed check.
-- **Langfuse** provides optional end-to-end tracing of workflow decisions, model and tool calls, retrieval activity, validation results, latency, and cost.
+- **Langfuse** optionally traces workflow decisions, model and tool calls, retrieval activity, validation results, latency, token usage, and available cost data.

 > Confidence scores can suffer from variance and drift, whereas boolean evaluations provide clearer and more repeatable decisions.
 That is the reason for having a boolean validation.

-The resolved standalone query is shared by safety classification, retrieval, answer generation, and validation so every stage works from the same interpretation.
-Answers cite evidence using the source PDF and page number.

-## Features
+## Architecture Decisions

 | Area | Decision | Key point |
 | --- | --- | --- |